hoverla-team-2023/HoverlaBring/README.md

 }
 ```

+---
 ### @Scope

----
-Example of code : creation custom scope on Component annotated class with returns single instance of class for every bean
+Creation custom scope on Component annotated class with returns single instance of class for every bean.
+For example, when you annotate a class with `@Scope`("singleton"), it means that a single instance of
+the bean will be created and shared everywhere.

+Example:
 ```java
 @Component
 @Scope(BeanScope.SINGLETON)